CoronaWhy/ghostexpert/README.md

       ...
 ```
 ### Example: analysis prompt
-"Recognize all facts in the following statements, and put them in the knowledge graph"
+Prompt: "Recognize all facts in the following statements, and put them in the knowledge graph"
 ```
 {
   "0": {